jdf2e/nutui-react/src/packages/table/doc.en-US.md

 :::

-### Virtual Scrolling
+### Disable Virtual Scrolling

-When the table has a large amount of data, virtual scrolling can be used to optimize performance.
+Virtual scrolling table without enabling virtual scrolling, used as a regular table.

 :::demo

-<CodeBlock src='h5/demo14.tsx'></CodeBlock>
+<CodeBlock src='h5/demo-no-virtual.tsx'></CodeBlock>

 :::

 ### Virtual Scrolling + Dynamic Row Height

+When the table has a large amount of data, virtual scrolling can be used to optimize performance.
 Supports dynamic calculation of row height, suitable for scenarios where row content height is not fixed.

 :::demo

-<CodeBlock src='h5/demo15.tsx'></CodeBlock>
+<CodeBlock src='h5/demo-virtual.tsx'></CodeBlock>

 :::